Food, Poland

 Not far from Eter vegan bakery, hidden away in an inner courtyard, you’ll find Peaches.
 It’s a summery hip place with fine lunch menu.
 Everything served is vegan, although they don’t specifically mention it anywhere.
 The exotic menu consists of a selection of a few starters, cold dishes, warm bowls, desserts and beverages.

-The cucumber plate sounded quite interesting to me and it was indeed very special – sage, chives mayo, chili and cucumber in a broth.
-It was an explosion of flavour.
-Good and just the right amount of herbs and spices.
+The cucumber plate sounded quite interesting and it was indeed special – sage, chives mayo, chili and cucumber in a broth.
+It was an explosion of flavour with just the right amount of herbs and spices.
 Order with a side for a filling meal.

 Instagram: peaches_gastrogirls

 Lovers of Italian plant-based cuisine – find yourselves here!
-Pizza, pasta, wine, dessert with gluten-free options are on the menu.
-I wasn’t very hungry at the time so I just ordered the tasty Arancini ball..
+I wasn’t very hungry at the time so I just ordered a tasty arancini ball..
 J got the pizza with artichokes, mushrooms and smoked tofu, which we thought was pretty good.
-I loved the pizza base and crust and thought the Margherita would’ve been a great choice too.

 #8 Vegan Sushi Bar